Volume forms for time orientable Finsler spacetimes: Abstract

 \section{Abstract}

-The paper proposes extensions of the usual notions of Finslerian volume to time orientable Finsler spacetime manifolds.
-The basic idea is to replace, in the classical Busemann-Hausdorff and Holmes-Thompson definitions, integration on the indicatrices of the given metric (which are, in Lorentzian signature, non-compact, generally leading to infinite integrals) with integration on ellipsoids.
-Under certain conditions regarding the time orientations of the given spacetime, these ellipsoids can be attached to the given Lorentzian Finsler metric by means of a variational procedure.
+The paper proposes extensions of the notions of Busemann-Hausdorff and Holmes-Thompson volume to time orientable Finslerian spacetime manifolds.

-While the construction of the Holmes-Thompson volume form requires the determinant of the Finslerian metric tensor to be defined and smooth on the entire slit tangent bundle, the Busemann-Hausdorff-type volume form can be constructed even if the metric tensor is not defined or is degenerate along some directions - which is the case with the large majority of the known Lorentzian Finsler metrics.
+These notions are designed to also make sense in cases when the Finslerian metric tensors are either not defined or degenerate along some directions in each tangent space - which is the case with the majority of Lorentzian Finsler metrics used in applications.
 This feature makes it possible to build well-defined field-theoretical integrals having such metrics as a background.